CISRIZZ/liver-disease-prediction/README.md

 # CISRIZZ-LIVER-DISEASE-PREDICTION
-This is a program made using kaggle and is a code to help the indian healthcare industry predict kidney liver diseases and save the future of our Bharat!
+This is a program made using kaggle and is a code to help the indian healthcare industry predict liver diseases and save the future of our Bharat!
+We were inspired by our friend Nikilesh who is also in our team, Nikilesh had lost a close one due to this disease at a very young age and it was completely unpredictable, doctors said that if they knew earlier; they'd have saved him from this.
+Thats where the idea sparked and when Nikilesh told us that we were doing this for the whole of India, we couldn't ask for better!